MetronomeB/Gwent-Mulligan-Bot/README.md

 The scripts are poorly optimized and will take quite a while to complete when used on large data sets.

-The package includes the script 'mulligan_simulator.py' which can be run with parameters '1a', '1b', or '2', to calculate expected values for common metrics with respect to the mulligan implementation provided as parameter.
+The project includes the script 'mulligan_simulator.py' which can be run with parameters '1a', '1b', or '2', to calculate expected values for common metrics with respect to the mulligan implementation provided as parameter.

-The package includes the script 'validate_accuracy.py' which can be run with parameters '0', '1', or '2', to calculate how far the Hammington Distance limit would have to be increased/reduced to produce false negatives/positives, for the respective modes.
+The project includes the script 'validate_accuracy.py' which can be run with parameters '0', '1', or '2', to calculate how far the Hammington Distance limit would have to be increased/reduced to produce false negatives/positives, for the respective modes.
 '0' is the mode identifying repeating mulligans.
 '1' is the mode identifying faulty screenshots.
 '2' is the mode identifying faulty mulligans. **Warning:** This script is *very* poorly optimized.